Francis F. Patterson Jr.

 Francis Ford Patterson Jr. (July 30, 1867 – November 30, 1935) was an American Republican Party politician who represented New Jersey's 1st congressional district in the United States House of Representatives from 1920 to 1927.

-Life and career
+Biography

 Patterson was born in Newark, the son of Abigail Derrickson (Null) and Francis Ford Patterson.
 He moved with his parents to Woodbury, in 1874, where he attended the public schools.
 Patterson was employed in a newspaper office at the age of 13, and moved to Camden, in 1882.